 Naratriptan should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
 Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

 Naratriptan may also be used for purposes not listed in this medication guide.

 What are the possible side effects of naratriptan (Amerge)?

-Stop using naratriptan and call your doctor at once if you have a serious side effect such as:
+Stop using naratriptan and call your doctor at once if you have:

-- (if you are also taking an antidepressant) --agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.
+- high levels of serotonin in the body--agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about naratriptan (Amerge)?